Downing Estate Planning Service

 Life Cover and Downside Protection Cover

+The normal initial charge, before Wealth Club saving, is 4%.
+The annual fee is 2% plus VAT.
+There is a performance fee of 20% of returns over 4% compound per annum, charged at exit.
 In addition, Downing may receive arrangement and monitoring fees from the underlying investments, unless they are simply lending money.
 Arrangement fees are capped at 2%.
 Monitoring fees are capped at 0.5% each year.

 - Min.
 Investment